zentrocdot/Bash/Tips_And_Tricks.md

 <p align="justify">Both tips are uncommen but somehow helpful.
 First make variables in a function local if they are not global.
 Second declare all the used variables in a suitable manner.</p>

 <p align="justify">Use the return statement as it is intended.
 The return statement is intended for the return of an exit code that can be queried via the system variable <code>$?</code>.
-Functions that return <code>true</code> which is 0 and <code>false</code> which is unequal 0 are fine.
-Functions that return arithmetic values use the return statement at least unusually with various negative side effects.</p>
+Functions that return <code>true</code> which is 0 and <code>false</code> which is unequal 0 are fine.</p>

+<p align="justify">Functions that return numeric values (strings will raise an error) use the return statement at least unusually with various negative side effects.</p>

 ## Pitfall using arrays in functions